 Who are they?
 Where do they hang out?
-What newspapers/trade journals do they read?
+What do newspapers or trade journals they read?
 One way to define your target audience is to create.
 A persona is a description of a specific person who might want to buy your services or products.
-The persona usually includes a fictitious buyer’s demographic information, day in the life of, needs, motivations, preferences, biographical information, and a photo/image to make it real.
+The persona usually includes a fictitious buyer’s demographic information, day in the life of, needs, motivations, preferences, biographical information, and a photo/ image to make it real.
 Take Catarina for example….

 Step 2: Spy on your Competitors (nicely)

 Put together a spreadsheet of your top competitors and research them to see how they are using digital marketing channels to reach customers.
+Do a quick competitive analysis by checking out how your competitors (three is a good number) are performing on the SERPs and social media, as well as taking a good look at their websites.
 Be a private detective, do a bit of mystery shopping, impersonate your customer to find your (and your competitor’s) products or services online.
 Did you find theirs first, or yours?
 If you find theirs first, try to uncover what they are doing within the digital channel to make a connection online.
 Write down each connection you make in the spreadsheet.

 Step 3: Prioritise Your Digital Tactics & Channels